rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     delete temp->next;
     temp->next = nullptr;
 }
-Usage:
+Usage Example:

 cpp
 Copy code
 list.deleteFromEnd(); // List: 15 -> NULL
 Delete at a Specific Position

-Removes a node at a specified position in the list.
+Remove a node at a specified position in the list.

 cpp
 Copy code